Jaynandan-Kushwaha/Silicon-Diary_Final/READme.md

 ---

-### all important concept images are in image folderso you can refre them for better understanding
+### all important concept images are in image folderso you can refre them for better understanding refer my week3 main repo

----

-# /mnt/data/silicon_repo/silicon-diary-main/Week3 /Part 2 Fundamental of STA /Images/Readme.md

----

-# /mnt/data/silicon_repo/silicon-diary-main/Week3 /Part 3 Generate timing Graph with opensta/Readme.md

 # ⚙️ Installation of OpenSTA — “Building Your Timing Analyzer”